 More than 350 participants attended the Mesulam Center for Cognitive Neurology and Alzheimer’s Disease’s virtual PPA Conference on March 26, which featured keynote speakers and group support sessions for persons living with Primary Progressive Aphasia (PPA), their families and care partners.

-The all-day conference began with a plenary session featuring keynote speakers Emily Rogalski, ’07 PhD, professor of Psychiatry and Behavioral Sciences, Darby Morhardt, PhD, LCSW, professor of Preventive Medicine in the Division of Public Health Practice, Angela Roberts, MA-SLP, PhD, assistant professor of Communication Sciences and Disorders at the Northwestern School of Communication, and M. Marsel Mesulam, MD, the Ruth Dunbar Davee Professor of Neuroscience, chief of Behavioral Neurology in the Department of Neurology and director of the Mesulam Center.
+The all-day conference began with a plenary session featuring keynote speakers Emily Rogalski, ’07 PhD, professor of Psychiatry and Behavioral Sciences, Darby Morhardt, PhD, LCSW, research professor in the Mesulam Center and professor of Preventive Medicine in the Division of Public Health Practice, Angela Roberts, MA-SLP, PhD, assistant professor of Communication Sciences and Disorders at the Northwestern School of Communication, and M. Marsel Mesulam, MD, the Ruth Dunbar Davee Professor of Neuroscience, chief of Behavioral Neurology in the Department of Neurology and director of the Mesulam Center.

 During his keynote address, Mesulam outlined the history of PPA, which he is credited for first identifying and naming in the early 1980s, and its three known types: semantic (difficulty with word recognition), logopenic (difficulty with word finding) and agrammatic (difficulty with word order and fluency).